Vying For Regional Supremacy – What Is The Concacaf Champions League

 The Concacaf Champions League is an international competition featuring the top clubs from North America, Central America, and the Caribbean.

 The top teams from around the continent qualify for the international tournament by winning their domestic leagues and cup competitions or via regional qualifying competitions like the Concacaf League.

 In all, 230 teams from all across North America compete for the right to play in the Concacaf Champions League.
-Just the top 16 teams qualify for the CCL draw on December 9 in Mexico City.
+Just the top 16 teams qualify for the CCL draw.

 At the draw, the 16 teams are arranged in head-to-head matchups in a bracket-style competition that begins with the Round of 16.

 Survive And Advance – How The Tournament Works

 The Concacaf Champions League consists of four rounds starting with the Round of 16.